About the graph below, tell some stories as probable as probable can be.

 Write by SUVAT equations of motion:

-Is this time also a natural parameter?
+also a natural parameter?

 For a given parametric curve, the natural parametrization is unique up to a shift of parameter.